On November 7, 1963, one of the wildest phenomena of the 20th century hit Dublin, a Liverpudlian revolution named The Beatles!

 The Beatles had come to town for two sold-out shows at the Adelphi.
 Ireland would never be quite the same again.

-What was significant was that it was young girls who were screaming their heads off, crying, scratching to get near and touch the Beatles.
-Female sexuality was a completely new phenomenon in Holy Catholic Ireland, and their honors the bishops were not long in weighing in.
+What was significant was that it was young girls who were screaming their heads off, crying, and scratching to get near and touch the Beatles.
+Female sexuality was a completely new phenomenon in Holy Catholic Ireland.

 A commotion described as a riot took place.
-The Times lead ran"
+The Irish Times lead ran:

 A young man was also hospitalized after being stabbed.
 Two hundred police and three fire brigades arrived.
 Buses and taxis were halted in the melee.